Physical Therapy Degree Programs

-Shenandoah University's Division of Physical Therapy (PT) prepares students as doctorally educated physical therapist who are reflective practitioners who provide effective, evidence-based, compassionate care for the prevention, diagnosis and treatment of movement dysfunction and to promote physical health and functional ability across the lifespan.
+Shenandoah University's Division of Physical Therapy (PT) prepares students as doctorally educated physical therapist who are reflective practitioners who provide evidence-based, compassionate and ethical care for the prevention, diagnosis and treatment of movement dysfunction.

 The Division of Physical Therapy offers a Doctorate in Physical Therapy through two different programs, the traditional program and the transitional program and also offers the option to pursue a dual degree with a Doctor of Physical Therapy and Master’s degree in Athletic Training.
 Transitional DPT scholarships are available for SUPT alumni, SUPT clinical instructors, employees of Valley Health Systems, Inova Health Systems, and West Virginia University Hospital- East.